-There’s also a nice exhibit of historical photographs and documents that walks you through the history of Chicago and of the Willis Tower itself – a fun and informative little extra that deepens the experience.
+There’s also a nice exhibit of historical photographs and documents that walks you through the history of Chicago and of the Willis Tower itself – a fun and informative little extra that enhances the Skydeck Chicago experience.

 Skydeck Chicago Ticket Discounts